OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/03-reading-a-pot.md

 Polling is the process of repeatedly checking an input.

-YOu may notice in the code there is a 0.1s delay in the readPotValue() function between reading the trimpot and the setting the LED.
+You may notice in the code there is a 0.1s delay in the readPotValue() function between reading the trimpot and the setting the LED.
 This delay was added for stability so that the CPU has some time to rest between every check on the LED.
 We don't want to burn up the CPU by constantly checking the same thing - remember that it runs incredibly fast!

 Some of the issues during polling are as follows: